+college application

+general population of

+brief interventions

-CENTER FOR POVERTY RESEARCH Key Facts - Evidence shows that brief interventions such as text messages or email reminders can increase college enrollment rates for some students. - Our findings show that only a more intensive mentoring intervention increased college enrollment among a general population of high school seniors. - The intensive mentoring intervention was especially effective for women and for students who had less support in navigating the college application process.
-College Mentoring Supports College Enrollment and Persistence By Scott Carrell, UC Davis and Bruce Sacerdote, Dartmouth College Among OECD countries, the United States has fallen from 1st (in 1990) to 9th (in 2016) in terms of the percentage of working age individuals with a bachelor's degree.1 The benefits of a college education are widely known.
-People with some college or more have consistently higher rates of labor market participation and lower levels of unemployment than those without any college.2 Among the employed, those with a college degree have lifetime average earnings that are 43 percent higher for men and 51 percent higher for women than those with only a high school diploma.3 We compared different types of interventions aimed at increasing college enrollment among high school seniors.
+messages or email reminders can

+enrollment rates for some students.

+increase college College Mentoring Supports College Enrollment and Persistence By Scott Carrell, UC Davis and Bruce Sacerdote, Dartmouth College Among OECD countries, the United States has fallen from 1st (in 1990) to 9th (in 2016) in terms of the percentage of working age individuals with a bachelor's degree.
+The benefits of a college education are widely known.
+People with some college or more have consistently higher rates of labor market participation and lower levels of unemployment than those without any college.
+Among the employed, those with a college degree have lifetime average earnings that are 43 percent higher for men and 51 percent higher for women than those with only a high school diploma.
+We compared different types of interventions aimed at increasing college enrollment among high school seniors.
 We find that more intensive mentoring is effective in supporting students who lack the assistance often provided by parents or college counselors.
 Raising college enrollment and graduation rates has become a top priority for poverty and education policy in the United States.
 In 2016, 69.7 percent of 2016 high school graduates were enrolled in colleges or universities,4 however, just 21 percent of Americans age 25 and over had completed a bachelor's degree.5 A variety of interventions have been developed that aim to promote college readiness, most of which are aimed at students in middle school.
 However, researchers have recently begun to ask whether conducting interventions at later ages is more beneficial and whether brief or more intensive interventions are more effective.
 Brief Educational Interventions Support College Planning and Enrollment Leading theories about why students do not apply to and enroll in college include lack of prior planning, procrastination, lack of organizational skills, and lack of support.
 Interventions aimed at promoting college readiness are often carried out with students well before high school, in order to support preparatory course work.
 For older students on the verge of making a decision about whether to apply to college, brief interventions including email reminders and texting have been used.
 One study showed that brief, low-cost information interventions can increase college enrollment by as much as five percentage points for high-achieving, low-income students.6 We wanted to find out whether interventions at older ages are effective among a broad group of high school students and whether there is a difference between brief informational interventions and interventions that are more intensive.
 Our research compares brief interventions with an intensive student mentoring intervention among high school seniors in New Hampshire from 2012-14.
-Based on a list of qualified students provided by school guidance counselors, we randomly assigned students to groups receiving different interventions and a control group as follows: • Group 1 received an intensive mentoring program that provided one-on-one mentoring, payment of application and College Board fees and a \$100 cash bonus upon completing the application process. • Group 2 received a cash bonus upon Work Activity of 2016 High School Graduates".
+Based on a list of qualified students provided by school guidance counselors, we randomly assigned students to groups receiving different interventions and a control group as follows: - Group 1 received an intensive mentoring program that provided one-on-one mentoring, payment of application and College Board fees and a \$100 cash bonus upon completing the application process. - Group 2 received a cash bonus upon 1OECD.
+2017.
+"Education at a Glance".